Estimated reading time: 3 minutes

-A Co-Marketing Agreement formalises a collaborative relationship between two or more businesses that agree to jointly promote each other’s products or services.
+A Co-Marketing Agreement formalizes a collaborative relationship between two or more businesses that agree to jointly promote each other’s products or services.
 It provides a clear framework for cooperation, ensuring that both sides benefit from the shared exposure, resources, and market reach.

-Scope and Territory
+Scope and Territory of a Co-Marketing Agreement

 These agreements define the territory where the co-marketing efforts will apply.
 The arrangement can be exclusive or non-exclusive, depending on the strategic goals of the parties involved.
 By specifying the territory, businesses avoid overlap and ensure clear boundaries in their promotional activities.

-Key Responsibilities
+Responsibilities

 A Co-Marketing Agreement sets out the roles of each party.
 Typical responsibilities include organising joint events, sharing leads, preparing presentations, and collaborating on advertising campaigns.
 Each party usually agrees to provide training to the other’s team to ensure accurate representation of products and services.
 Costs are generally borne by the party incurring them unless otherwise agreed.